ramonberrutti/diy-service-mesh/README.md

 ## Testing the service mesh

-We can check the logs of the `app-a` and `app-b` services to see the communication between them.
+Logs for `http-client` and `http-server` pods to see the communication between the services.

 http-client logs:
 ```bash